ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-tap-common.md

     | **Board** | **Power Over Coax Source** | **Internal** |

 ### Displaying Acquired Images From Multiple Cameras
+1. Connect the SI1 pin to the SO1 pin on the AUX POWER connector on the front panel of the tap module.
-1. Select the **Serial Channel** tab and make the following modifications.
+2. Select the **Serial Channel** tab and make the following modifications.

     The **Channel Configurations** control is used to select active channels and configure display parameters if enabled.